Cytori Cell Therapy™ is for investigational use in the United States.

 Blood vessels in tumors are different from those in normal healthy tissues in that they are leakier and will allow these small particles to pass out of the bloodstream into the tissue.
 As a result, the drug-filled liposomes preferentially accumulate in tumor tissue selectively sparing normal, healthy tissue.
 20

-This approach is designed to retain the efficacy of the chemotherapeutic while reducing its side effects and potentially allows use of higher, more effective doses of chemotherapy without increasing side effects.
+This approach is designed to retain the efficacy of the chemotherapy drug while reducing its side effects and potentially allows use of higher, more effective doses of chemotherapy without increasing side effects.

 - 20. Gabizon A, Shmeeda H, and Barenholz Y (2003) “Pharmacokinetics of pegylated liposomal Doxorubicin: review of animal and human studies” Clin Pharmacokinet.
 42(5):419-36